-- The department will continue the reclamation and remining incentive programs. - The DEP will continue to identify and develop incentives to encourage reclamation and expand reclamation through remining operations. - The department has initiated changes to Chapter 86 to update the regulations to make the existing remining incentives more compatible with conventional bonding.
-Currently Remining Financial Guarantees to Ensure Reclamation are intended to cover only a remining area, while under the department's conventional bonding process, the bonded area floats across the entire surface of the permit to cover the area being actively mined.
-The department is in the final stages of the rulemaking process to update the Chapter 86 regulations.
+The department will continue the reclamation and remining incentive programs.

+The DEP will continue to identify and develop incentives to encourage reclamation and expand reclamation through remining operations.

+The department has revised Chapter 86 to update the regulations to make the existing remining incentives more compatible with conventional bonding.
+Previously Remining Financial Guarantees to Ensure Reclamation were intended to cover only a remining area, while under the department's conventional bonding process, the bonded area floats across the entire surface of the permit to cover the area being actively mined.
+The amendments to Chapter 86 became effective on June 18, 2011.